 Compared with standard of care, fecal microbiota transplantation decreases mortality among patients with severe and fulminant Clostridioides difficile infection, according to study results.

-Ari M. Grispan, MD, of the division of gastroenterology at Icahn School of Medicine at Mount Sinai, and colleagues wrote that few advances have been made in the treatment of severe and fulminant CDI, a condition associated with poor long-term outcomes.
+Ari M. Grinspan, MD, of the division of gastroenterology at Icahn School of Medicine at Mount Sinai, and colleagues wrote that few advances have been made in the treatment of severe and fulminant CDI, a condition associated with poor long-term outcomes.

 “For cases of recurrent or refractory CDI, fecal microbiota transplant has been shown to be extremely efficacious,” they wrote.
 “However, the utility of FMT in severe or fulminant CDI, especially for critically ill, hospitalized patients, is not well described in the current literature.”